liip/LiipMonitorBundle/README.md

             command_line    $USER1$/check_symfony2.pl -H $HOSTNAME$
     }

-Running the command with the Hostname flag (-H) will check both "http://$HOSTNAME$/health/run" and "http://$HOSTNAME$/utils/health/run".
+Running the command with the Hostname flag (-H) will check "http://$HOSTNAME$/monitor/health/run".
 You can also use the Address flag (-A) to check a specified URL:

-    command_line    $USER1$/check_symfony2.pl -A https://mysite.org/somedir/health/run
+    command_line    $USER1$/check_symfony2.pl -A https://mysite.org/monitor/health/run

 The plugin can be used with Authentication, Using the Username (-u) and Password (-p) flags: